npuichigo/g2p-plus/README.md

 - `--with_stress` (for `phonemizer`): Includes stress markers in the transcribed output.
 - `--split_tones` (for `pingyam` and `pinyin-to-ipa`): Separates tones as separate phonemes instead of attaching them to the vowel.

+### Recommended pairings

+Many languages are covered by multiple backends.
+See `RECOMMENDED.md` for a recommendation which backends to use for certain languages.

 ## Attribution